Andersclark/tinySPA/README.md

 ### What to do?

-Start messing with the data structure inside the `spa.ts` file.
+Start messing with the data structure inside the `index.ts` file.